The Front Lawn

 The Front Lawn was a New Zealand musical/theatrical duo founded by Don McGlashan and Harry Sinclair in 1985.
 In 1989 and 1990, they were joined by actor Jennifer Ward-Lealand.
 The Front Lawn were known for their live performances, and toured extensively in New Zealand, Australia, Europe and America.
 They released two albums and made three short films.

 Don McGlashan went on to form New Zealand band The Mutton Birds, and had a successful solo career.
 Harry Sinclair has written and directed television and feature films, including Topless Women Talk About Their Lives, The Price of Milk, Toy Love, and the reborn 90210.

+The pair reunited to work on the children's TV series Kiri and Lou, broadcast from 2019 onwards, with Sinclair writing and directing, McGlashan scoring, and both writing songs, credited as "The Front Lawn".

 Performance

 The Front Lawn toured Europe, America, Australia and New Zealand with a series of live shows including Songs and Stories from The Front Lawn, The Reason for Breakfast, The Washing Machine, The Story of Robert and "The One That Got Away".
 They performed at the Edinburgh Festival, in 1988 and 1989, winning The Independent newspaper's theatre award for the festival in 1988, and in both years were included in the "Pick of the Fringe" season at London's Donmar Warehouse.